DurableSteer/Tiles/README.md

 ### **The Tiles**
 The Tiles try to display any file in their local filesystem on the connected screen.
 Tiles have to be connected to a local WiFi network to be set up and they host a basic ftp server through which files can be uploaded and deleted.
 Updates can be applied wirelessly.
 I will give a brief description on how each of the parts work and how you may interact with them.
 #### The Filesystem
-The tiles use the inbuild implementation of LittleFS to store files in the esp8266s flash.
+The Tiles use the inbuild implementation of LittleFS to store files in the esp8266s flash.
 The most common variants of the esp8266 have 4MB of flash of which ~3MB are available as storage to save gifs in.
 If you get a version of the esp8266 with more storage you have to adjust the flash partition table in the Arduino IDE otherwise you will still end up with 3MB of usable storage.(*3MB seem to be plenty of space for gifs during my testing.
 I don't recommend going out of your way to increase storage though adding an SD card or spi flash is certainly possible.*)
 #### The WiFi
 The Wifi connection is handled by the WifiManager library.
 Once a tile goes online it will try to connect to the local WiFi.
-If no wifi credentials have been set up or no known network is available on powerup tiles will start an access point named after the host name of the esp8266 e.g. something like "ESP-5FCA28".
+If no wifi credentials have been set up or no known network is available on powerup Tiles will start an access point named after the host name of the esp8266 e.g. something like "ESP-5FCA28".
 On connection a landing page will be automatically opened giving the user information about the library and the tile as well as an option to 'configure WiFi' and upload updates(see __Updates__).
 Once a connection is set up the tile will automatically connect to that network on startup and no access point is started.

-If no WiFi is available and the access point is started the tiles screen will display: "No WiFi.
+If no WiFi is available and the access point is started the Tiles screen will display: "No WiFi.
 Connect to access point please.".

 The access point is started for 1min only so that in case of a loss of connection the tile won't be locked.
 After 1min the normal working routine will be started and gifs on the tile will be displayed. (*If you can't find the access point on setting a tile up try reconnecting the power source.*)